Maddz223/A-Spinkle-of-Cupcakes/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Project Overview
+## Project Goals

-The website is designed to be a simple, fast-loading static site with the following features:
+The website is designed to be a simple, fast-loading, responsive static website with the following features:

-- A homepage with a brief introduction.
+- A homepage with a brief introduction and pictures.
-- A portfolio section showcasing past projects.
+- A about us page to give detailed infomation on who the company is.
-- A contact form for potential clients to reach out (static form, no backend).
+- A contact/order form for potential clients to reach out (static form, no backend).
+- A gallery page of products.
 - A responsive design optimized for both mobile and desktop screens.

 ## Technologies Used